brunip94/hello-world/README.md

 # hello-world
-first repo and more infos
+first repo and more infos and much more